 Environmental and social monitoring can help determine if construction works are having an impact on the environment, and on people.
-This can help assess the effectiveness of mitigation measures and provide early warning of pollution, impacts on livelihoods, and other incidents so that corrective action can be taken.
+This can help assess the effectiveness of mitigation measures and provide early warning of pollution, and other incidents so that corrective action can be taken.
 Monitoring is an essential tool in relation to environmental and social management as it provides the basis for rational management decisions regarding impact control.
-The monitoring programme for this project will be undertaken to check on whether mitigation and benefit enhancement measures have actually been adopted and are proving effective in practice; to provide a means whereby any unforeseen impacts can be identified; and to provide a basis for formulating appropriate additional impact control measures if these appear to be necessary.
+The monitoring programme for this project will be undertaken to check on whether mitigation and benefit enhancement measures have actually been adopted and are proving effective in practice, to provide a means whereby any unforeseen impacts can be identified, and to provide a basis for formulating appropriate additional impact control measures if these appear to be necessary.

-There are two basic forms of environmental monitoring:
+There are two basic forms of environmental and social monitoring:

-- Compliance monitoring- which checks whether prescribed actions have been carried out, usually by means of inspection and/or enquiries.

-- Effects monitoring- which records the consequences of activities on one or more environmental components, and usually involves physical measurement of selected parameters or the execution of surveys, to establish the nature and extent of induced changes.
+- 1. Compliance monitoring which checks whether prescribed actions have been carried out, usually by means of inspection and/or enquiries; and - 2.
+Effects monitoring which records the consequences of activities on one or more environmental or social components, and usually involves physical measurement of selected parameters or the execution of surveys, to establish the nature and extent of induced changes.

-Compliance monitoring is usually given more emphasis in building construction projects because the majority of impact controls take the form of environmental protection measures incorporated in the design and contract documents, and the extent to which these are complied with by the contractor(s) plays a major part in determining the overall environmental performance of the project.
+Compliance monitoring is usually given more emphasis in building construction projects because the majority of impact controls take the form of environmental and social protection measures incorporated in the design and contract documents, and the extent to which these are complied with by the contractor(s) plays a major part in determining the overall environmental and social performance of the project.
 Compliance monitoring affords the opportunity for a rapid response to construction impacts.
 There will be no effects monitoring recommended for this project.

-10.1.
-Day-To-Day Monitoring and Reporting
+9.1 Day-to-Day Monitoring and Reporting

-Day-to-day environmental monitoring will be undertaken by a suitably qualified member of the ORTCP team specifically assigned as Environmental Compliance Monitoring Officer to undertake systematic observation of all site activities.
-This person may have other responsibilities, as long as s/he is able to properly meet the environmental monitoring requirements.
+Day-to-day environmental monitoring will be undertaken by a suitably qualified employee attached to the MOT, specifically assigned as the Site Clerk.
+The Site Clerk, supervised by the PE, will undertake the role of Environmental Compliance Monitoring Officer and undertake systematic observation of all site activities.
+This person may have other responsibilities, as long as s/he is able to properly meet the environmental and social monitoring requirements.
+An employee of the contractor will also be responsible for Environmental Compliance Monitoring.

-Monitoring will, for the most part, take the form of visual observations.

-Site inspections will place an emphasis on early identification of any environmental or social problems and the initiation of suitable remedial action through communications to contractors.
-Where remedial actions have been required, further checks will need to be made to ensure that these are actually being implemented to the agreed schedule and in the required form.
-As experience of the principal problem areas is gained, attention will be concentrated on activities which are known to be the most troublesome.
+Monitoring will, for the most part, take the form of visual observations, and site inspections will place an emphasis on early identification of any environmental problems and the initiation of suitable remedial action through communications to contractors.
+Where remedial actions have been required, further checks will be required to ensure that these are actually being implemented to the agreed schedule and in the required form.
+As information of the principal problem areas come to the fore, attention will be concentrated on activities which are known to be the most troublesome.